Comitium/Livestream_Feature/README.md

 11. Add the endoint /streaming to the base URL to become -> http://127.0.0.1:8000/streaming

 12. Start live video streaming by clicking the Start Stream button and then share the video livestream URL to other viewers to access your livestream

-Continue your journey of building the NEXT BIG THING.